-- 4.51 A planning decision can be appealed if any of the following apply: - Planning permission or listed building consent was refused for reasons that the applicant thinks go against the Council's planning policies. - Planning permission or listed building consent was granted with conditions the applicant objects to - A decision has not been made on an application and 8 weeks have passed since the date it was received (if able to be validated) or 13 weeks for a major. - 4.52 An appeal can also be made against an enforcement notice.
+- 4.51 A planning decision can be appealed if any of the following apply: - It was refused for reasons that the applicant thinks go against the Council's planning policies; or - · Consent was granted with conditions the applicant objects to: or - A decision has not been made on an application and the statutory determination period has passed (in most cases this is 8 weeks since the date it was received or 13 weeks for a major). - 4.52 An appeal can also be made against an enforcement notice.
 There are 7 grounds of appeal which are outlined in section 174(2) of the Town and Country Planning Act 1990.
 This includes that planning permission should be granted for the works covered by the enforcement notice.